Uninstall Docker on your Mac

 Every application creates support files on a computer so that all functions work properly.
 Somehow these files penetrate deeply into the system folders.
 That’s why simply moving the Docker application into Trash is not enough for a total deletion from the computer.

-We recommend that you carefully follow all the steps provided below to completely uninstall Docker from your Mac.
+We recommend that you carefully follow all the steps provided below to completely remove Docker from your Mac.

-2. Make sure that there are no running background processes of Docker.
-For this, launch Activity Monitor and check all running processes on your Mac.
-If you find any process that has “Docker” in its name, select it and click the “X” button in the top left corner to close it.
+2. Close all Docker-related processeses running on the background.
+For this, launch Activity Monitor and if you find any process that has “Docker” in its name, select it and click the “X” button in the top left corner to close it.

-7. In the search field that appears, type ~/Library and click Go.
+9. In the search field that appears, type ~/Library and press Return.

 • /Library/PrivilegedHelperTools/com.docker.vmnetd